 The Military Academy’s strategy for the implementation of international projects envisages the commencement of research projects, joint second- and third-cycle study programs, and traineeships in the field of defense and security.
 The institution also aims at exploiting the opportunities of acquiring equipment for conducting research in the field of technical sciences related to security, fire and explosion protection and rescue.
 The implementation of international cooperation projects within the ERASMUS+ Programme is determined through the strengthening of the capabilities of the Military Academy and the partner Universities (Academies and Faculties) in the research activities and modernization of the teaching activities, as well as the organization of short training for acquiring specialized skills in the field of defense and security.

-The main strategy shall be implemented through exchange of teaching and administrative staff, exchange of ideas for new projects, study programs, and all these activities shall result in respective case studies, scientific papers and applied results (books, brochures, manuals and guidelines).
+The main strategy shall be implemented through an exchange of teaching and administrative staff, exchange of ideas for new projects, study programs, and all these activities shall result in respective case studies, scientific papers and applied results (books, brochures, manuals and guidelines).
 The Erasmus+ Office also envisages the implementation of up to two events on an annual basis, gathering all participating and relevant actors of the process, which would serve the significant purpose of evaluation and improvement of the realized mobility activities as well as mapping the way ahead into a more effective and results yielding process and system.
 Furthermore, the international cooperation strategy of the Military Academy deems crucial the organisation of up to two conferences on the topic of capabilities building in the field of defense and security, through the presentation of identified areas of improvement and modern approach to effective solutions.